-10 fascinating things you probably didn’t know about Georgia, as told by the Telegraph - even Stalin made the list.
+10 things you probably didn’t know about Georgia - The Telegraph recommendations

 The British publication ‘The Telegraph’ has published material about Georgia, a country which, as the media outlet puts it, is an exciting travel destination.
 The article represents a 10-point list of facts that, as the Telegraph assumes, are unknown to the majority of Britons.